Mayfly277/mayfly277.github.io/_posts/2022-09-07-GOADv2-pwning-part6.md

 tags :  AD, Lab, certipy, adcs
 ---

-On the previous post ([Goad pwning part5]({% link _posts/2022-07-20-GOADv2-pwning-part5.md %})) we tried some attacks with a user account on the domain.
+In the previous post ([Goad pwning part5]({% link _posts/2022-07-20-GOADv2-pwning-part5.md %})) we tried some attacks with a user account on the domain.
-On this part we will try attacks when an ADCS is setup on the domain.
+On this part we will try attacks when an ADCS is setup in the domain.
 First we will use petitpotam unauthenticated and ESC8 attack to get domain admin on essos.local, next we will enumerate template certificate with certipy, bloodhound and a user account.
 To finish we will exploit the following attacks : certipy, esc1, esc2, esc3, esc4, esc6, certifried and shadow credentials.